jerewill-cisco/intersight-splunk-addon/README.md

 ![Default Tag Decoding Example](images/default_spath.png)

 So it seems very easy to search for Tags{}.Value=Premier if you wanted to find all of the things with a Premier Intersight.LicenseTier tag, but this is not safe.
 The problem is that if there is also a tag named, for example, SLA that also has a value of Premier you'd match it.
-In this default model, the Key and the Value have no relationship so using these fields is desceptively dangerous from a data integrity standpoint.
+In this default model, the Key and the Value have no relationship so using these fields is deceptively dangerous from a data integrity standpoint.

 The solution that I've come up with using only native Splunk SPL is pretty complex but appears to be safe to use.
 Here is an example...